And I will do whatever you ask in my name, so that the Son may bring glory to the Father (John 14:13 NIV).

 No matter what you pray for you can trust God, whether His answer is “Yes” or “No.”

-Dear Lord, Faithful One, You are my Father and I know that You have a plan for me.
+Faithful Father, I know that You have a plan for me.
 Please bind me to Your will and teach me to desire Your heart above all else.
 Help me to hold unswervingly to the hope that I profess, knowing that You are faithful (Hebrews 10:23).

 Now It’s Your Turn